-If you’re new to Ancestry, you’ve probably started your family tree with a few clicks.
-If you’re an experienced user, you may have created several experimental trees to quickly research a possible family branch.
-It’s important to know that unless you deliberately chose otherwise, your Ancestry tree is public.
+If you’re new to Ancestry, you probably started your family tree with a few clicks.
+It’s important to know that your Ancestry tree is public by default.
 Are you sure that’s what you wanted?
-If not, here’s how to go back and check if your trees are public or private.
+If not, here’s how to check if your Ancestry trees are public.

 There are two ways to reach the Tree Settings page: from within the tree itself, or from the general list of all your trees.